Raising The Bar Adelaide

 If you have read my autobiography published in 2019, Seventy Thousand Camels A Motivational Survivor’s Memoir, then you’ll likely assume my story is about maternal narcissistic abuse and you’d be right about your assumption or shall I say, presumption.

 When one puts out a non-fiction account, one is only working with what they knew at the time correct?
 To alter the narrative of one’s original work means significant editing or, following up on the original with a sequel.
-I’m not about to re-write my autobiography as a Part Two project nor am I in a financial position to edit or add to the original publication.
-If God granted me the wish of widespread circulation - maybe then, but insofar as only having sold a few hundred copies you my reader will need to view this blog’s version to understand that Seventy Thousand Camel’s narrative has indeed progressed to something else entirely.
+I’m not about to re-write my autobiography as a Part Two project nor am I in a financial position to edit or add to the original publication but I may embark into something later in the future that I will title simply Gloria and that will inadvertently alter the narrative of Seventy Thousand Camels supported by spiritual annotation.

 With the few public and radio presentations I’ve given so far I have marketed Seventy Thousand Camels as the sorry story of a child markedly abused by a career mad and neurotic single mother who is most likely afflicted by Narcissistic Personality Disorder.
 Fast forward to 2024 and the author is beginning to feel her mother like other diagnosed and undiagnosed members of her immediate family, may very well be living on the spectrum and afflicted by Autism Spectrum Disorder.
 It is a documented fact that ASD may sometimes present as NPD due to the very real difficulty Auties have with understanding and expressing emotions which can be interpreted as a lack of empathy or love towards another.

 Then of course there’s the Autism Meltdown which in various Auties can present in unmitigated attacks of rage, self-harm, and direct verbal and/or physical abuse towards another or others.
 Incidents of potentially dangerous Autistic Meltdown my son Edan unleashes on unsuspecting bystanders can be found in my second book OGWADABWAH!
-A Life LIved on the Spectrum and is very similar in parts to what I was subjected to living with my mother.
+A Life Lived on the Spectrum and is very similar in parts to what I was subjected to living with my mother.
 My son even self-harmed the way Gloria did, not ever having witnessed his grandmother’s behaviour like I have.
 Then of course there are the blood curdling screams, horrible profanities, threats, blaming, and ultimately physical (and in my son’s case only, property) violence.

 Both Gloria and Edan are afflicted by feelings of self-importance, superiority, and infantile thinking.
 Their ability to look after themselves or others is limited and often compromised by an arrogant or impulsive attitude.
 Their view of the world is skewered as is their outrageous sense of justice.
 Acquired life skills without meaningful support and guidance by professionals or a consistent invested party are just a melee of inadequate choices, personal disasters, and interpersonal disappointments.
 Many Auties cannot look after a dog let alone parent a child.